libremfg/rhize-docs/content/use-cases/track-and-trace.md

 read [How to speak ISA-95]({{< relref "/explanations/how-to-speak-isa-95" >}}).
 {{< /notice >}}

-The Rhize DB uses ISA-95 as an ontology to represent all components of planned and performed work.
-Once you have mapped the entities you want to track to a standard model, the Rhize DB provides a highly flexible backend to build track and trace reports.

 The following lists detail the ISA-95 entities that you might need when querying the Rhize database for a track and trace.
-Note that the exact data involved in a track and trace returns depends on your manufacturing needs and data-collection capabilities.
+Note that the exact data involved in a track and trace depends on your manufacturing needs and data-collection capabilities.
 It is likely that some of the following entities are irrelevant for your particular use case.

 ### Performance information

 A _job response_ represents a unit of performed work in a manufacturing operation.
-As a job response has relations to {{< abbr "resource actuals" >}}, times, measurements, and orders, the job response typically forms the core of your query.
+The job response typically forms the core of a track-and-trace query, as it has direct relations to run time and the {{< abbr "resource actual" >}}s.
+A job response also may contain child job responses, as displayed in the following diagram: